 Here is another aspect where your research is helpful.
 You get to notice gaps in your design process.
 Are there problems in the industry that are not being addressed?
 Are there opportunities waiting to be leveraged?

-If you want to be different from your competitors, you and your team have to strive to actually be different.
+If you want to be different from your competitors, you and your team have to strive to be different.
 By creating solutions to old or new problems, you ensure the validity and exclusivity of your brand.
 Doing so creates a palpable point of difference for existing customers and potential customers to recognise.

 Step 5: Turn objectives into effective strategies.

-Now that all information has been processed and been made aware of, how can we turn these objectives and research insights into a riveting design?
+Now that all information has been processed and made aware of, how can we turn these objectives and research insights into a riveting design?
 There is no simple off-the-rack answer to this query.
 But, by following a simple process, the answer can be acquired.

 The requirement is to ensure that all elements are designed with a specific purpose to accomplish your set goals.
 Always keep in mind to make decisions based on your research.